Use Apache Spark MLlib to build a machine learning application and analyze a dataset

 Create an Apache Spark MLlib machine learning app

-Create a Jupyter notebook using the PySpark kernel.
-For the instructions, see Create a Jupyter notebook.
+Create a Jupyter Notebook using the PySpark kernel.
+For the instructions, see Create a Jupyter Notebook file.

 Import the types required for this application.
 Copy and paste the following code into an empty cell, and then press SHIFT + ENTER.

 from pyspark.ml import Pipeline from pyspark.ml.classification import LogisticRegression from pyspark.ml.feature import HashingTF, Tokenizer from pyspark.sql import Row from pyspark.sql.functions import UserDefinedFunction from pyspark.sql.types import *